diaspora/api-documentation/_routes/notifications.md

 | reshared        | Someone reshared one of the current user's posts.               |
 | started_sharing | Someone started sharing with the current user.                  |

-"Someone" is defined in `event_creators` which represents one or more user profile.
+"Someone" is defined in `event_creators` which represents one or more user profiles.
 All types, excluding `started_sharing` will include a `target_guid` (in the list route) or `target` (in the single-notification route) identifying the post the event was created at.

 ## Get list of all notifications